Prostitution in Los Angeles in the 19th century: Hell's Half Acre

 Since the 1850s, Hell's Half Acre has been the center of crime and violence in Los Angeles.
-Alameda Street was part of Los Angeles' red light district and centered around Negro Alley.
-This part of the city was called Hells Half Acre and contained saloons, restaurants and brick buildings with small rooms known as cribs.
+Alameda Street was part of the red light district and centered around Negro Alley.
+This area contained saloons, restaurants and brick buildings with small rooms known as cribs.
 "Crib prostitution" was defined as women working out of buildings with narrow rooms with the bare minimum of a door, window, and room for bed and wash basin.
-Crib prostitution is considered just above streetwalking.
+Crib prostitution was considered just above streetwalking.
 They had the lower-paying clientele, saw more customers, and worked in unsanitary conditions.
 Prostitutes a part of the crib district symbolized sex work in Los Angeles but were considered bargain "$1 prostitutes".
 They made less money than sex workers in brothels, but paid more rent for tiny cribs which only contained a makeshift bed and wash basin.
 Well-off boarding houses charged $5-6 a month, prostitutes paid $18 a week which is about $70 a month.
 Most didn't live in the cribs and only used them for prostitution while boarding in houses uptown.
 It was often said that this type of prostitution catered to the masses rather than the classes.

 Cribs were filled with drug abuse, physical violence, and suicide because of the pimps.
 Because of these conditions, the city reformers believed the crib district represented the “abode of the lowest type of the most lewd women”.
 When reform efforts started they saw the cribs as a much worse form of prostitution compared to the brothels and parlor houses.
 Although women working in the crib district worked in the worst conditions, they were given more freedom to come and go within the industry and had more control over their income and hours compared to those working in the brothels.